Toronto FC: Colours and sponsorship

-The official team colors include red as the primary color, with black, grey, dark grey, and white as secondary colors.
+The official team colours include red as the primary colour, with black, grey, dark grey, and white as secondary colours.

 The primary uniform (jersey, shorts, and socks) is red with alternating lighter and darker horizontal bands, black sleeves with red trim, and a vertical black band below each sleeve extending the full length of the jersey.
-The secondary uniform includes white jerseys with a large red horizontal band below a smaller blue band across the chest with blue and red trim, white socks with blue trim, and with either red or blue shorts (the choice of which is subject to the opponent's uniform).
-In its first three seasons, Toronto FC's secondary uniform colors were light and dark grey.
+The secondary uniform includes white jerseys with a large red horizontal band below a smaller blue band across the chest with blue and red trim, white socks with blue trim, and with either red or blue shorts (the choice of which is subject to the opponent's uniform to prevent confusion).
+In its first three seasons, Toronto FC's secondary uniform colours were light and dark grey.
 In the following four seasons, the team wore white secondary uniforms, whereas in 2014, the secondary uniforms were changed to onyx.
 As with all MLS teams, the uniforms are produced by Adidas.
 In 2013 and 2014, a shadow-print maple leaf was featured on Toronto FC's primary jerseys.

 Since the team's formation in 2007, it has been sponsored by the Bank of Montreal (BMO).
 The sponsorship was worth $1–1.5 million per season, but in 2010, a new five-year deal worth $4 million per season was signed.
 In February 2016, it was announced that BMO had extended its sponsorship agreement by another ten years.